-Bilberry is the European cousin of American wild low bush blueberry that grows mainly in the Nordic countries (e.g., Finland, Sweden, Estonia) and other Northern European countries (e.g., Russia, Poland, Lithuania, etc.).
-For those who are more familiar with the North American low bush blueberries, bilberries are the cousin from Europe.
+Bilberry is the European cousin of American wild low bush blueberry.
+It grows in Nordic countries (e.g., Finland, Sweden, Estonia) and other Northern European countries (e.g., Russia, Poland, Lithuania, etc.).
+For those who are more familiar with the North American low-bush blueberries, bilberries are the cousin from Europe.

-Bilberries and blueberries come from the same family (Vaccinium) and they share a lot of similarities; however, they have a few differences as well.
-The main ones being size, color and nutritional value.
+Bilberries and blueberries come from the same family (Vaccinium) and they share a lot of similarities.
+However, they have a few differences as well.
+The main ones are size, color, and nutritional value.
 We have explained their similarities and differences in one of our previous blog post: Blueberry vs Bilberry – What is the Difference?

 Is Bilberry Good for Your Eye Health?

-There has been a lot of interest recently about the health benefits of bilberry and especially the bilberry benefits for eyes.
-But before we go to the scientific findings about whether bilberry is good for your eye health, let’s review its nutritional information.
+There has been a lot of interest recently in the health benefits of bilberry with a special focus on eyes.
+Before we go to the scientific findings about whether bilberry is good for your eyes, let’s review its nutritional information.